TypNull/Tubifarry/README.md

 Additionally, Tubifarry supports fetching soundtracks from **Sonarr** (series) and **Radarr** (movies) and adding them to Lidarr using the **Arr-Soundtracks** import list feature.
 This makes it easy to manage and download soundtracks for your favorite movies and TV shows. 🎬🎵
 For further customization, Codec Tinker lets you convert audio files between formats using FFmpeg, helping you optimize your library.⚙️

+**Note:** There is a development version of Tubifarry.
+Please do not open issues for the stable version

 ---

 ## Table of Contents 📑